wuduhren/cloud-function-datastore-tutorial/README.md

     Then, You will see the very first log you just created.
         <img src="https://imgur.com/nkI4xHN.png" width="600px"/>

-## Setup example code
+## Obtain Datastore Credential
-1. Obtain datastore credential, this credential can let your code access datastore.
+This credential can let your code access datastore.

     <img src="https://imgur.com/LGOSar2.png" width="600px"/>